Inspection Tags

 • Visible Placement: Attach the tag in a prominent location where users can easily see it before use.

-• Color Coding: Use consistent color coding for easy identification of equipment status.
+• Colour Coding: Use consistent colour coding for easy identification of equipment status.

 • Replace When Needed: Tags should be updated or replaced after every inspection or when conditions change.